- Parents Home

 - a privacy screen put around your belly

-After anesthesia is given, the doctor makes an incision on the skin of the abdomen — usually horizontally (1–2 inches above the pubic hairline, sometimes called "the bikini cut").
+After you get anesthesia, the doctor makes an incision on the skin of the abdomen — usually horizontally (1–2 inches above the pubic hairline, sometimes called "the bikini cut").

-The doctor then gently parts the abdominal muscles to get to the uterus, where he or she will make another incision in the uterus itself.
+The doctor then gently parts the abdominal muscles to get to the uterus, where they will make another incision in the uterus itself.
 This incision can be vertical or horizontal.
-Doctors usually use a horizontal incision in the uterus, also called transverse, which heals better and makes a VBAC much more possible.
+Doctors usually use a horizontal incision in the uterus, also called transverse, which makes a VBAC much more possible.

 After the uterine incision is made, the baby is gently pulled out.
 The doctor suctions the baby's mouth and nose, then clamps and cuts the umbilical cord.
 As with a vaginal birth, you should be able to see your baby right away.
-Then, the little one is handed over to the nurse or doctor who will be taking care of your newborn for a few minutes (or longer, if there are concerns).
+Then, your newborn is handed over to be cared for by a nurse or doctor for a few minutes.

 If the baby is doing OK, you can hold and/or nurse your newborn in the recovery room.
 You may need help holding the baby on the breast if you have to stay lying down flat.